rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - schema: S - The schema for the field that is being checked
 - [uiSchema={}]: UiSchema<T, S, F> - The uiSchema for the field
-- [formData]: T - The formData for the field
+- [formData]: T | undefined - The formData for the field

 #### Returns
 - boolean: True if the schema element has additionalProperties, is expandable, and not at the maxProperties limit